How to Recover from a Setback or Loss

 • Create an end goal prize that you will give yourself once that goal is achieved and create smaller prizes you will award yourself when you pass certain milestones along the way to keep you motivated during the journey.

 Life is too short to keep your life on pause or to play it small because of setbacks or losses that happened along the way.
 They are a part of life and although they may hurt, they should not stop you from dreaming or doubting your capability to achieve your heart’s desire.
-If you need help recovering from a setback or loss, or if you need help creating a game plan or strategy to get your life back on track then let me know, I offer services to help you live a life worth living.
 I hope this helps.

 In Good Health,